Celebrating my 40th birthday at F1 Hotel, BGC

 Yes, you’ve read it right.
 I’m 40 and just when I thought I’d get depressed over it, the tide went the other way.
 It’s been one heck of a ride getting here, but God’s been truly faithful in every single day.
 I’m excited!
 My life is, again, beginning.

-And since it’s such a milestone, I wanted to spend it with my husband and kids at F1 Hotel in BGC, using the FREE staycation voucher I won from Phenomenal Mama.
+And since it’s such a milestone, I wanted to spend it with my husband and kids at F1 Hotel in BGC using a gift voucher from fellow mom blogger, Phenomenal Mama.

 Reservation was a breeze

 Reservation was pretty easy.
 I simply called the hotel to, well, reserve a room.
 The girl on the other end asked for our details, told us the room was available on my birthday, and that was it.
 We received an email with the instructions and we sent in our scanned voucher.
 Check in was at 2:00 PM and check out time was at 12:00 NN the next day.

 Our entire stay can be summed up with two areas of the hotel: Our room on the 11th floor and the swimming pool area on the 3rd floor where the Canary lounge and F1 Hotel’s all day dining area are also located.